 Westchester County Airport is located in the Towns of North Castle and Harrison and the Village of Rye Brook.
-The airport provides commercial, business, military and private flight services to the New York metropolitan region.
-The airport is currently operated by the County with plans to retain a private operator.
+It provides commercial, business, military and private flight services to the New York metropolitan region.
+The airport is currently operated by the County, and plans are under discussion to retain a private operator.

 Figure 19 shows an aerial photo of the airport parcel and surrounding roadways.
 The airport is situated between Route 120 (Purchase Street) and Route 120A (King Street).
 Its main terminals and parking facilities are accessed from Airport Road (County Route 135), a short two-lane road between the I-684 Exit 2 interchange and the roundabout at Rye Lake Avenue.
-Facilities located at the southwest corner of the site can be accessed from Tower Road from Route 120.
+Facilities located at the southwest corner of the site can be accessed from Tower Road via Route 120.

 In 2012, the airport recorded nearly 1 million passenger boardings.
-In an effort to protect the surrounding community, the airport operates under a strict passenger limit that permits 240 passengers to pass through the terminal each half-hour.
+In an effort to protect the surrounding community, the airport operates under a strict passenger limit that permits 240 passengers on commercial flights to pass through the terminal each half-hour.
 In addition, under a voluntary agreement, planes are not permitted to take off between the hours of midnight and 6:30 am.